 Hayden – We’re stoked to have this opportunity to collaborate and to share about the record with a blog that actually gives a shit about the music.

 Cheers, guys.
 It's an impressive album.
-We’ve listened to it a lot.
-Thanks so much for giving us early access.
+Thanks for giving us early access.
 We'll send you some tees to show our appreciation.

 Hayden – Thanks guys.
 I fuck with the Blank Stare Tee.
 That’s a pretty good illustration of how I feel most days!